githubtrip/proxy-scraper-checker/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Fast, simple and configurable script to get and check free HTTP proxies from different sources and save them to a file.
+Fast, simple and configurable script to get and check free HTTP, SOCKS4 and SOCKS5 proxies from different sources and save them to a file.

 ## Using this script